yaoyongpeng2/DoItYourself/myRedis/README.md

 1. simple redis commands: set/get/incr

-2. framework using `asynchronous` `non-blocking` `socket` to recieve and return result.
+2. framework using `asynchronous` `non-blocking` `socket channel` to recieve commands and return result.

 to do list:
 ===

-1. can be coonected by redis-client
+1. can be connected by redis-client

 2. can be a redis slave,such as: ping and sync between master and slave